Skip to content

 • Sugar drinks (Coke, Aquarius) — electrolyte profile is less effective than ORS

-When to call a doctor
+When should you call a doctor for a hangover?

 Most hangovers resolve in 6–24 hours with the protocol above.
 Signs that this has crossed into something needing medical attention: